-Program Admission: In addition to the College enrollment process outlined on page 24, applicants must achieve a minimum ACCUPLACER® reading score of 70.
-ACT® or ACT Compass® scores are also acceptable.
+Program Admission: In addition to the College enrollment process outlined on page 24, applicants must achieve a minimum ACCUPLACER CLASSIC[®] reading score of 70 or ACCUPLACER NEXT GENERATION[®] reading score of 250.
+ACT[®] or ACT Compass[®] scores are also acceptable.